Aziz Mian: Early career

-He first began performing at private gatherings.
-However, his official ‘start' came in 1966, when he performed in front of the Shah of Iran, Mohammad Reza Pahlavi.
+This victory marked a major milestone in Aziz Mian's early international career and played a significant role in introducing and popularizing Pakistani qawwali among Iranian audiences.

+Aziz Mian also performed for the Shah of Iran during the 2,500-year coronation celebrations held at Persepolis.
+Invited as Pakistan's representative qawwal in the official cultural delegation, he took part in the post-coronation variety show, where his performance was highly appreciated by the Shah, the attending heads of state, and international diplomats.
+The President of Pakistan of that time, present as part of the delegation, also witnessed his performance.
+During his first tour of Iran in 1967, when he performed in front of the Shah of Iran, Mohammad Reza Pahlavi.
 The Shah of Iran was so moved by his performance that he gave Aziz Mian a gold medal.
 From this moment on, Aziz Mian gained popularity and started releasing albums.
 In addition to singing Qawwalis, he was also an expert at singing ghazals.
-He became a noted member of the qawwal community due to his unique and crisp voice.
+He became a noted member of the qawwal community due to his unique and crisp voice. though he also enjoyed success in more ashiqana sufi qawwalis.

+After returning from Iran, Aziz Mian continued his regular performances.
+However, due to the growing demand from Iranian audiences, he soon returned to Tehran, where he performed for both the Pakistani embassy and local gatherings for over two and a half months.
+His qawwalis were regularly broadcast on Iranian radio and television, gaining widespread popularity.
+Upon returning to Pakistan, during the political unrest leading up to General Yahya Khan's presidency and the country's subsequent division, Aziz Mian was summoned by Corps Commander General Abdul Ali Malik.
+He dedicated three months performing at military posts to boost the morale of Pakistani soldiers, earning recognition for his contribution to the armed forces.
 In the early days of his career, he was nicknamed Fauji Qawwal (فوجی قوال) (meaning "Military Qawwal") because most of his early stage-performances were in military barracks for the army personnel.
-He was known for a "more recitative, more dramatic diction" and was inclined toward qawwali's religious rather than entertainment qualities, though he also enjoyed success in more ashiqana sufi qawwalis.
+He was known for a "more recitative, more dramatic diction" and was inclined toward qawwali's religious rather than entertainment qualities.

+Aziz Mian began releasing records through the EMI Pakistan label and quickly gained popularity.
+By the 1970s, his fame had grown significantly as he performed at major events and appeared on Pakistan Television (PTV), where his powerful voice and unique style reached a wider audience.
 He was fond of discussing religious and Sufi paradoxes in his qawwalis.
 He directly addressed Allah and complained about the misery of man, the greatest creation of the Almighty.
 In addition to his own poetry, Aziz Mian performed poetry by Allama Iqbal, and a number of contemporary Urdu poets, including Qamar Jalalvi, Jigar Moradabadi, Tabish Kanpuri, S. M. Sadiq, Saifuddin Saif and Qateel Shifai.

-Prime Minister Zulfiqar Ali Bhutto invited Aziz Mian to perform in a qawwali concert in Islamabad in early 1976.